command-tab/awesome-n64-development/README.md

 * [1964](http://1964emu.emulation64.com) - An open-source emulator for Windows
 * [mupen64](http://mupen64.emulation64.com) - An open-source, multi-platform emulator
-* [Wii64](https://wiibrew.org/wiki/Wii64) - A port of mupen64 for Nintendo Wii and Gamecube
+* [Wii64](https://wiibrew.org/wiki/Wii64) - A port of mupen64 for Nintendo Wii and GameCube
 * [Mupen64-360](https://gbatemp.net/download/mupen64-360_v0-993_beta2.34126) - A port of Wii64 (and thus mupen64) to the Xbox 360.
-No longer maintained
+No longer maintained.
 * Project Unreality - An early emulator for Windows
-* [Nemu64](http://www.emulation64.com/files/info/202/nemu64.html/) - A closed-source emulator for Windows
+* [Nemu64](http://www.emulation64.com/files/info/202/nemu64.html/) - A closed-source emulator for Windows with fantastic debugging tools.
+Currently is incredibly difficult to run on modern Windows.
 * [UltraHLE](https://en.wikipedia.org/wiki/UltraHLE) - An early emulator for Windows.
 Though closed-source, [the source leaked in 2002](https://web.archive.org/web/20020812020546/http://www.emulation64.com/freeflow-page.html).
 * [Not64](https://github.com/extremscorner/not64) - A fork of Wii64
-* [Surreal64](http://surreal64.sourceforge.net) and [Surreal64 CE](http://surreal64ce.wikidot.com) - An emulator for the original Xbox which includes ports of 1964, Project64, and UHLE
+* [Surreal64](http://surreal64.sourceforge.net) and [Surreal64 CE](http://surreal64ce.wikidot.com) - An emulator for the original Xbox which includes ports of 1964, Project64, and UltraHLE
 * [TrueReality](https://sourceforge.net/projects/truereality/) - An open-source emulator
 * [r64emu](https://github.com/rasky/r64emu) - A N64 low-level emulator written in Rust

 ## Development Hardware

 * [64drive](http://64drive.retroactive.be/) - A flash cartridge with USB support targeted at developers.
-Currently unavailable.
+Currently near impossible to get new, or expensive second hand.
 * [EverDrive 64 X7](https://krikzz.com/store/home/55-everdrive-64-x7.html) - A flash cartridge with USB support for development
 * [Brutzelkarte](https://github.com/jago85/Brutzelkarte_PCB) - An open-source (hardware and software) FPGA-based flash cartridge
 * [El Barato 64](https://github.com/Hazematman/El-Barato-64) - An in-progress open source development cartridge
 * [SummerCart64](https://github.com/Polprzewodnikowy/SummerCollection) - A collection of hardware, firmware, and software designs for an FPGA-based flash cartridge
 * [UltraHDMI](http://ultrahdmi.retroactive.be/) (periodically in stock at [Game-Tech](https://www.game-tech.us/product/ultrahdmi/)) - A board that can be installed into the console to capture the digital output of the RCP and send it out a Mini HDMI connector to a modern TV.
 Convenient for connecting a real console to a nearby monitor while viewing the best possible output signal.
+* [N64RGB](https://etim.net.au/shop/shop.php?crn=209&rn=548&action=show_detail) - An N64RGB mod that supports every motherboard revision and works pretty well.
 * [UltraSave](http://64drive.retroactive.be/features.php#ultrasave) - A device that works with the 64drive to transfer saves from real cartridges
 * [GameShark 3.0+](https://hackaday.com/2019/01/11/nintendo-64-homebrew-via-game-shark/) - A method of running homebrew via a GameShark
 * [sm64gameshark](https://sites.google.com/site/sm64gameshark/resources/transfering-codes-over-usb) - How to transfer GameShark codes from USB to parallel, and how to identify GameShark cartridges with functional parallel ports
 * [gs_libusb](https://github.com/hcs64/gs_libusb) - GameShark Pro utilities using libusb over a USB parallel port adapter
 * [Replacement Carts](https://n64preservationproject.com/) - A set of EagleCAD files for manufacturing your own N64 carts
-* [ED64 Plus](https://ed64p.com/) - A Chinese clone of the Everdrive 64 at a much cheaper price point.
-It also has a disconnected USB port with a missing FT245R chip that [can be reattached](https://odysee.com/@backofficeshow:f/everdrive-ed64-nintendo-64-teardown:0) for theoretical added functionality.

 ## Tools and Libraries